Event Schedule

-In recognition of Pride Month, The National Center for Civil and Human Rights’ LGBTQ+ Institute is partnering with Doug Jones, author of the novel “The Fantasies of Future Things,” for an engaging conversation on the intersections of race, sexuality, and housing inequality.
-Reminiscent of Barry Jenkins’s Moonlight, Jones’ book is set in 1996 and follows two men in Atlanta who must reconcile their human dignity against the price of their professional ambitions.
-This Cup of Truth will feature an interview with the author, a discussion on gentrification and housing discrimination, and a Q&A session open to the audience.
-Coffee and other beverages will be provided on site by BE Cafe.
-This program, made possible by the LGBTQ+ Institute’s Bayard Rustin Society, is free and open to the public.
+In recognition of Pride Month, the National Center for Civil and Human Rights’ LGBTQ+ Institute is partnering with Doug Jones, author of the novel “The Fantasies of Future Things,” for an engaging conversation on the intersections of race, sexuality, and housing inequality.
+Reminiscent of Barry Jenkins’ Moonlight, Jones’ book is set in 1996 and follows two men in Atlanta who must reconcile their human dignity to their professional ambitions.

 44th and 3rd Bookseller: https://44thand3rdbookseller.com/

-Doug Jones bio
+Doug Jones Author PhotoDoug Jones bio

 Doug Jones (he/him) was born in Brooklyn, NY.
 An alumnus of Morehouse College, he received his MFA in Creative Writing from Columbia University.
 His work has been included in the anthologies Black Love Letters (Zando Projects / Get Lifted Books), Role Call: A Generational Anthology of Social and Political Black Literature & Art (Third World Press) and Sojourner: Black Gay Voices in the Age of AIDS (Other Countries Press).
 He has also written for Black Issues Book Review and Venus Magazine.
 An inaugural fellow of the Lambda Literary Writers Retreat for Emerging LGBTQ Voices, the Hurston/Wright Foundation recognized Doug’s early work.
-An avid art collector who enjoys swimming and traveling, Doug is a proud pet Dad to a lovable mixed bred German Shepherd, Baldwin.
+An avid art collector who enjoys swimming and traveling, Doug is a proud pet dad to a lovable mixed breed German Shepherd, Baldwin.
 Doug lives in Atlanta, GA.
 The Fantasies of Future Things is his debut novel.

 Program: 6:30 PM – 8:30 PM